 That's because every state has a child abuse reporting law, and often, ministers and other church leaders are legally considered "mandatory reporters" by their state.
 Failing to report can trigger serious consequences.

 "It's just such a precarious environment anymore to decide not to report that I've taken the position we need to find a way to report [all suspected abuse]," said Watkins, whose denomination consists of 6,000 churches and 1 million congregational members in the United States and Canada.

 Often, church leaders desire to resolve such matters internally through counseling with the victim or the alleged offender—without contacting civil authorities.
 And often it's because the parties involved all may be a part of the same congregation.
 "Pastors can find themselves in highly pressurized situations," Watkins said.

-But such a response can have serious legal ramifications, including the following:
+But such a response can have serious ramifications, including the following legally based ones:

 - ministers and other church leaders who are mandatory reporters under state law face possible criminal prosecution for failing to comply with their state's child abuse reporting law;

 - some state legislatures have enacted laws permitting child abuse victims to sue mandatory reporters who failed to report child abuse.

 "In years past, I might have said that keeping a situation internal might make sense because there may be ecclesiastical avenues to resolve things," Watkins said.
 "But unfortunately, the legal landscape over time has changed and that no longer is a tenable position."